Fairy-type Pokemon weaknesses & resistances explained

-Of course, they’re great to have on your team, but if you find yourself on the other side facing off against a Fairy-type Pokemon, you’ll need to know their weaknesses and resistances to have a chance of winning.
+Don’t be fooled by these cute, fluffy Pokemon, though.
+In the right hands, they can be deadly.
+It’s great to have a Fairy-type on your team, but if you find yourself facing off against one, you’ll need to know their weaknesses and resistances to have a chance at winning.

 - Fairy-type Pokemon weaknesses